hantswilliams/book-healthinformatics-datascience/docs/Ch1/8-notebooks_2.md

 - Visual Studio Code Notebook Support: [Notebooks in Visual Studio Code](https://code.visualstudio.com/blogs/2021/11/08/custom-notebooks)

 In addition to these, their are many other companies that are emerging that allow for real-time collaboration and additional advanced functionalities with their notebooks:
+  - [Deepnote](https://deepnote.com/): Explore data with Python and SQL, work together with your team, and share insights that lead to action all from the comfort of your browse
+  - [Azure Machine Learning Studio](https://ml.azure.com/): Azure Machine Learning is a cloud service for accelerating and managing the machine learning project lifecycle.
+Machine learning professionals, data scientists, and engineers can use it in their day-to-day workflows: Train and deploy models, and manage MLOps
+  - [GCP Vertex AI Workbench](https://cloud.google.com/vertex-ai/docs/workbench/managed/introduction): Vertex AI Workbench is a Jupyter notebook-based development environment for the entire data science workflow.
+You can interact with Vertex AI and other Google Cloud services from within a Vertex AI Workbench instance's Jupyter notebook.
+  - [Kaggle Kernels](https://www.kaggle.com/docs/notebooks): Kaggle provides a platform for data science competitions, and part of their platform includes Kernels.
+Kernels are Jupyter notebooks that you can run on their infrastructure, and they often contain solutions and analyses from various Kaggle competitions.
+  - [Cocalc](https://cocalc.com/features/jupyter-notebook): Cocalc is a cloud-based platform that supports collaborative Jupyter notebooks as well as other coding environments.
+It's designed for both teaching and research.
+  - [Binder](https://mybinder.org/): Binder is an open-source tool that allows you to create custom computing environments for your projects.
+You can specify a GitHub repository that contains Jupyter notebooks, and Binder will create a Docker image and deploy it, allowing others to interact with your notebooks.

 ## Introducing Google Colab